-Ever have Fritos mixed into your chili?
+Ever had Fritos mixed into your chili?
 Ah, the secret ingredient.

 You can probably tell by the ingredients that this is probably not your mom’s chili recipe.

-The cilantro, fire roasted tomatoes, and chipotle chili in adobo sauce gives this chili a slightly smokey flavor.
+The cilantro, fire-roasted tomatoes, and chipotle chili in adobo sauce give this chili a slightly smokey flavor.
 Adding Fritos or tortilla chips helps to thicken the chili and gives you a bit of pleasurable crunch in each spoonful.

 Use a large yellow or white onion and give it a good chop.
 You should end up with 1 1/2 to 2 cups of onion.